CraneSoftwrights/revenge/en/README.md

 Revenge at Hay Lake is a race to the finish, driven by good-natured vengeance against your opponents.

-As one of four, three, or even just two players, be the first to get all your four pegs from your start zone to your end zone, without being afraid to take revenge on any player that gets in your way.
+As one of four, three, or even just two players, be the first to get all your four pegs from your start zone to your end zone, without being afraid to take revenge on any player who is racing you to the finish.

 Strategize the playing of your cards to move your pegs to optimize the results of your moves on your way to win.